Arche Resonance Theory

 7.4 The Honest Assessment

-That discrepancy is neither fatal nor ignorable.
-It may reflect renormalisation-group running between the geometric transition scale and the low-energy scale of measurement, as was already the case for the Weinberg angle, or it may indicate that the candidate combination is not yet the correct one.
-Distinguishing those possibilities requires the full theory.
-The framework therefore makes the structured claim that alpha is not a free parameter.
-Its value is, in principle, determined by the geometry of CP3, the Archeonic amplitude scale, and the running between the geometric transition scale and the energy scale of measurement.
+That discrepancy cannot be ignored, and it need not be fatal.
+It may reflect renormalisation-group running between the geometric transition scale and the low-energy scale of measurement, as already occurred for the Weinberg angle.
+It may instead indicate that the candidate combination is still incomplete.
+Only the full theory can distinguish those options.
+The framework therefore makes a restrained but definite claim: α is not a brute empirical constant.
+In principle its value should be determined by the geometry of CP3, the Archeonic amplitude scale, and the running between the geometric transition scale and the scale of measurement.

 7.5 What Has Been Established

 The fine structure constant is geometrically located in the framework as the magnitude of the U(1) electromagnetic coupling, set by the Fubini-Study Killing-vector norm at the transition point of the geometric domain.
-A natural candidate expression combining the presently available geometric quantities gives a value of the right order but not the measured value.
+A natural candidate expression combining the presently available geometric quantities gives a value of the right order, though not the measured value.

 The missing ingredients are now clearly identified: physical scale identification, renormalisation-group running, and volume normalisation.
-The framework therefore treats alpha not as a brute empirical constant but as a quantity that should ultimately be derivable from the geometry of CP3 once the full Archeonic field theory is in place.
+The framework therefore treats α as a quantity that should ultimately be derivable from the geometry of CP3 once the full Archeonic field theory is in place.